-One of the most intensely studied honeycomb spin liquid candidates, \ch{BaCo2(AsO4)2}, consists of d$^7$, octahedrally-coordinated Co$^{2+}$ ions, possessing a pseudospin-1/2 ground state doublet.\cite{zhong2020weak} The honeycomb lattice in \ch{BaCo2(AsO4)2}, or BCAO, consists of edge-sharing, lightly-distorted \ch{CoO6} octahedra, which are believed to account for the high degree of planar anisotropy observed in its magnetic behavior at low temperatures (Figure 1a-c).\cite{regnault2018polarized} BCAO orders antiferromagnetically at \emph{T}$_\text{N}$~=~5.4~K, with dominant in-plane ferromagnetic (FM) exchange, and has been shown to undergo two magnetic phase transitions upon the application of a $\mu_0\text{H}$~=~0.26~T and $\mu_0\text{H}$~=~0.53~T in-plane field, respectively.\cite{zhong2020weak} This suppression of the magnetic order with the application of only a relatively weak field was initially believed to indicate the presence of fairly weak non-Kitaev interactions in the material, relative to similar systems, which led to its identification as a proximate KQSL candidate.
-However, recent experimental studies point to a non-Kitaev, highly anisotropic and geometrically-frustrated ground state, better described by the XXZ-$J_1$-$J_3$ model, as opposed to the JK$\Gamma$ model associated with the KQSL.\cite{halloran2022geometrical} The frustration in BCAO then arises due not to Kitaev-type bond-dependent interactions, but rather due to competition between ferromagnetic superexchange ($J_1$) and third nearest-neighbor antiferromagnetic ($J_3$) exchange between Co$^{2+}$ ions in the honeycomb plane.
+One of the most intensely studied honeycomb spin liquid candidates, \ch{BaCo2(AsO4)2}, consists of d$^7$, octahedrally-coordinated Co$^{2+}$ ions, possessing a pseudospin-1/2 ground state doublet.\cite{zhong2020weak} The honeycomb lattice in \ch{BaCo2(AsO4)2}, or BCAO, consists of edge-sharing, lightly-distorted \ch{CoO6} octahedra, which are believed to account for the high degree of planar anisotropy observed in its magnetic behavior at low temperatures (Figure 1a-c).\cite{regnault2018polarized} BCAO orders antiferromagnetically at \emph{T}$_\text{N}$~=~5.4~K, with dominant in-plane ferromagnetic (FM) exchange, and has been shown to undergo two magnetic phase transitions, from an incommensurate to commensurate ordered state and then to a fully polarized state, upon the application of a $\mu_0\text{H}$~=~0.26~T and $\mu_0\text{H}$~=~0.53~T in-plane field, respectively.\cite{zhong2020weak} This suppression of the magnetic order with the application of only a relatively weak field was initially believed to indicate the presence of fairly weak non-Kitaev interactions in the material, relative to similar systems, which led to its identification as a proximate KQSL candidate.
+However, recent experimental studies point to a non-Kitaev, highly anisotropic and geometrically-frustrated ground state, better described by the XXZ-$J_1$-$J_3$ model, as opposed to the JK$\Gamma$ model associated with the KQSL.\cite{halloran2022geometrical} The frustration in BCAO then arises due not to Kitaev-type bond-dependent interactions, but rather due to competition between ferromagnetic superexchange ($J_1$) and third nearest-neighbor antiferromagnetic ($J_3$) exchange between Co$^{2+}$ ions in the honeycomb plane (Figure 1e).